 “Did it make sense?”
 Ezekiel asked, getting drawn into Terrance’s story.

-“For me, yes. 《Believe her》 I confronted her about it and she told me the truth.
+“For me, yes.
+It told me to believe her.
+I confronted her about it and she told me the truth.
 Somehow, it all started to make sense.
 Every time she would disappear, the times when she would hide just to find her later with scratches on her face and arms, the fear and anxiety; it all made sense.
 She wasn’t paranoid like I originally believed.
-She was genuinely followed around by things.
+Zoe was genuinely followed around by things.
 I believed her and I think that just got her into more trouble.”

 “It was one time, only one time.
 Her mother invited me over and I asked her some weird questions about Zoe.
-She overreacted and followed Zoe once.
-She saw her talking to thin air and got scared.
-She came while we were in class and dragged Zoe out.
+She overreacted and ended up hiring a secret detective to follow Zoe.
+The report he made was overall odd: he saw her talking to thin air, saw her walking around, speaking to herself, getting thrown around by nothing and even scratching herself.
+Mrs. Lestrade came while we were in class and literally dragged Zoe out.
 In front of the entire high school, she told her daughter that she signed her into a psychiatric institution.”

 Ezekiel’s eyes widened and he stopped midway.
 He couldn’t believe it.
 She said that nothing big happened in school yet there was so much.